Kristina Chan: Impossible Measures

 Each work in the Habitable Climes series features lushly coloured photography accented by text and symbols inspired by early cartography.
 She chooses images that prompt further enquiry, such as a seemingly wild tropical climate which was in fact photographed at Kew Gardens in London.

-Through the View Finding series, she has invited the viewer to step back in time to learn about how Victorian travellers and explorers sought to record their ‘discoveries’ and bring them home to examine in a domestic environment - echoing our use of modern day Instagram.
+Through the View Finding series, Kristina invites the viewer to step back in time to learn about how Victorian travellers and explorers sought to record their ‘discoveries’ and bring them home to examine in a domestic environment - echoing our use of modern day Instagram.
 This series speaks of the universal appetite we have for imagery, and history of democratisation within photography.

 Kristina uses a variety of techniques in homage to the evolution of photography paired with evocative choices in paper - one of Kristina’s first loves - to emulate the iridescence in old silver gelatine, gold orotone and wet collodion prints.